day8/re-frame/README.md

   (let [name-ratom  (subscribe [:name-query])]    ;; Eek! subscription in renderer
     [:div "Hello" @name-ratom]))
 ```
 Why is this wrong?
-Well, this component would be re-rendered every time `app-db` changed, even if the value
+Well, whenever this component is re-rendered, `(subscribe [:name-query])` will be run.
-in `name-ratom` (the result of the query) stayed the same.
-If you were to use a `Form-2` component instead, and put the
+While not a big deal, it is still redundant.
+If you were to use a `Form-2` component instead,
-subscription in the outer functions, then there'll be no re-render unless the value queried (i.e. `name-ratom`) changed.
+and put the subscription in the outer function, the subscription would only happen once.

 ### Just A Read-Only Cursor?